 Some industry critics say that the funeral industry has not yet adapted to prepare for this cultural shift.
 Many in the industry claim that given the current economic climate, and the price competition brought about by firms offering budget cremations, it is difficult for them to invest in upgrading their equipment without incurring increased operational costs.

-For example, a family in Ohio recently found that the first funeral home they approached to handle the funeral of their deceased father who weighed 696 lbs was quoted the price of $20,000 due to additional charges for a custom-made casket, burial vault and the need for two burial plots.
-However, by telephoning around they found a funeral home that could do the funeral for them for $7,922 due to the fact that they already stocked a large-size casket and negotiated with the cemetery to fit the casket into a single plot.
+For example, a family in Ohio recently found that the first funeral home they approached to handle the funeral of their deceased father, who weighed 696 lbs, was quoted the price of $20,000 due to additional charges for a custom-made casket, burial vault, and the need for two burial plots.
+However, by telephoning around, they found a funeral home that could do the funeral for them for $7,922 due to the fact that they already stocked a large-size casket and negotiated with the cemetery to fit the casket into a single plot.

 America is on a ‘supersize’ trajectory, and those funeral businesses that adapt to meet this demand could certainly be gaining themselves a competitive market edge.
-For those funeral homes, and consumers, who have not yet considered the implications of a ‘supersize’ funeral–now could be a good time to start adapting or making plans.
+For those funeral homes and consumers who have not yet considered the implications of a ‘supersize’ funeral–now could be a good time to start adapting or making plans.